-Once a month the Tax Administration provide the Customs with data on the total values of company-specific sales and acquisitions within the internal trade (section 311 Sales of goods to other EU Member States and section 313 Purchase of goods from other EU Member States in the tax return), on which basis the commencement of the obligation to provide information is defined during the statistical year.
-This data is also used in the production of statistics as control data in monitoring the realization of the company's obligation to provide information.
+Once a month the Tax Administration provides Customs with data on the total values of company-specific sales and acquisitions within the internal trade (section 311 Sales of goods to other EU Member States and section 313 Purchase of goods from other EU Member States in the tax return), on which basis the commencement of the obligation to provide information is defined during the statistical year.
+This data are also used in the production of statistics for control purposes in monitoring the realization of the company's obligation to provide information.

 The commencement of the obligation to provide information is specified separately for acquisitions (arrivals) and for deliveries (dispatches):

 If the value of the arrivals or dispatches exceeds the statistical threshold, calculated from the beginning of the calendar year, a notification of the commencement of the obligation to provide information is sent to the company together with the required material and instructions relating to Intrastat.
 Thus the company need not monitor whether the thresholds are possibly exceeded.
 In practice, the obligation to provide information commences with the month following the notification, or the month after that.
 After this the obligation is in force without interruption.

 The parties responsible for providing the statistical data on arrivals and dispatches are specified in the Basic Regulation on internal trade within the EU No 638/2004, amendment No 222/2009 art.
 7.